LachlanGit/Arduino_Prop_Bomb/README.md

 - Arduino Mega 2560
 - 12 button keypad (0-9, *, #)
 - [128 * 64 3-wire SPI LCD display](https://www.digikey.com.au/product-detail/en/dfrobot/DFR0091/DFR0091-ND/7597123))
-- Red and green buttons either with built in LED's or seperate LED's (Make sure to use the appropriate resistor for your LED's)
+- Red and green buttons either with built in LED's or separate LED's (Make sure to use the appropriate resistor for your LED's)
-- 3 position 2 pole keyswitch if using for power and to enter config mode **or** 2 position 1 pole switch if just for config mode (Use a seperate switch for power)
+- 3 position 2 pole keyswitch if using for power and to enter config mode **or** 2 position 1 pole switch if just for config mode (Use a separate switch for power)
 - Square wave buzzer
 - 7 to 12 volt power supply for Arduino (in my case, I used 2 18650 Li-Ion cells in series in battery holders)
 - BMS to prevent over charging/over discharging of batteries (important if using Li-Po or Li-Ion batteries)